 Starting a new business venture can be an exciting and challenging experience.
 One of the most important factors that can determine the success or failure of your startup is the team you build around you.
+Project management degree is also very important task.
 A great team can propel your startup to new heights, while a weak or dysfunctional team can hold you back and even lead to failure.

 In this article, we will discuss some practical tips on how to build a winning team for your startup.

 - Define Your Startup’s Culture and Values